Cyb3rC3lt/CrackMapExec-Modules/README.md

 # COMP-DESC Results

-Examples of the output from these commands are shown below:
+Examples of the output from the COMP-DESC module are shown below:

 **Returning Servers matching the supplied description**